 TGaz Editor: Insert the new paragraphs after the NOTE (instead of before the NOTE):

-Insert the new paragraphs between the following paragraph and NOTE:

-Insert the new paragraphs after the NOTE as shown below:
+Insert the new paragraphs after the NOTE as shown below: (#1347)

 The definitions of fields within the LCI field are as specified in Section 2.2 of IETF RFC 6225 (July 2011) or as defined herein.
 This structure and information fields are based onthe LCI format described in IETF RFC 6225.

 NOTE— This example shows how to encode the coordinates of the Sydney Opera House using the encoding defined in IETF RFC 6225.
 The building is a polygon with the following (latitude, longitude) coordinates.